Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Experimental results

 The bright emission of antibunched photons under CW excitation unveils the strong potential of W centers for building a deterministic SPS in SOI.
 Along this line, we have explored the triggered emission of single photons under pulsed excitation.
-Figure \ref{fig:figure_4}(a) shows uncorrected autocorrelation histograms obtained for different pump powers for a 5MHz repetition rate.
-In this figure, histograms are normalized such that the area of all peaks would be equal to 1 for a coherent source.
+Figure \ref{fig:figure_4}(a) shows uncorrected autocorrelation histograms obtained for different pump powers for a 5 MHz repetition rate.
 The normalized area $A_m$ as a function of time delay $mT$, where $T$ is the laser repetition period, of each peak is given by the coordinate of the squares on the right axis.
-In the low power regime, the peak at zero-delay has an area $A_m=0.07 \pm 0.02$, demonstrating the triggered emission of single-photon pulses with 93$\%$ purity.
-As for the measurement under CW excitation, a bunching behaviour is observed ($A_m$>1), indicating photoblinking of the source.
-Note that this effect is a rather common issue for solid-state quantum emitters and is expected for W, as this color center possesses a metastable excited state.\cite{baron_detection_2022} The area $A_m$ of the peaks follows an exponential law given by:
+In the low power regime, the peak at zero-delay has an area $A_m=0.07 \pm 0.02$, demonstrating the triggered emission of single-photon pulses with $93\pm2 \%$ purity.
+As for the measurement under CW excitation, a bunching behavior is observed ($A_m$>1), indicating photoblinking of the source.
+Note that this effect is a rather common issue for solid-state quantum emitters and is expected for W, as this color center possesses a metastable excited state \cite{baron_detection_2022}.
+The area $A_m$ of the peaks follows an exponential law given by:

-where $\tau_{on}$ and $\tau_{off}$ are the average times of stay of the emitter in the "bright" and "dark" states, respectively.\cite{santori_triggered_2001} For $P$ = 0.5, 4.4, and 17.5 $\mu$W, $\tau_{on}$ = 2290, 341, and 153 ns, and $\tau_{off}$ = 13200, 2200, and 741 ns, pointing towards an acceleration of the blinking with increasing power.
+where $\tau_{on}$ and $\tau_{off}$ are the average times of stay of the emitter in the "bright" and "dark" states, respectively \cite{santori_triggered_2001}.
+For $P$ = 0.5, 4.4, and 17.5 $\mu$W, $\tau_{on}$ = $2290\pm40$, $341\pm5$, and $153\pm3$ ns, and $\tau_{off}$ = $13200\pm400$, $2200\pm30$, and $741\pm5$ ns, pointing towards an acceleration of the blinking with increasing power.
 Interestingly, the peaks for $|m|=1$ have a smaller area than expected from the model in the low-power regime.
-This effect, which has been reported for single InAs QD under above-gap excitation,\cite{santori_single-photon_2004} may be related to a two-step transition from the ground state to the excited state, which is indeed predicted by ab-initio calculation.\cite{baron_detection_2022}
+This effect, which has been reported for single InAs QD under above-gap excitation \cite{santori_single-photon_2004}, may be related to a two-step transition from the ground state to the excited state, which is indeed predicted by ab-initio calculation \cite{baron_detection_2022}.